lk-geimfari/mimesis/docs/schema.rst

     We use :class:`~mimesis.schema.Field` in our examples, but all the features described below are available for :class:`~mimesis.schema.Fieldset` as well.

-Sometimes, it's necessary to register custom field handler or override existing ones to return custom data.
+Sometimes it's necessary to register custom field handlers or override existing ones to return custom data.
 This can be achieved using **custom field handlers**.

 A custom field handler can be any callable object.
-It should accept an instance of :class:`~mimesis.random.Random` as its first argument, and **keyword arguments** (`**kwargs`) for the remaining arguments, returning the result.
+It should accept an instance of :class:`~mimesis.random.Random` as its first argument and **keyword arguments** (``**kwargs``) for the remaining arguments, returning the result.

 .. warning::

-    **Every** field handler must take a random instance as its first argument.
+    **Every** field handler must accept a random instance as its first argument.
     This ensures it uses the same :class:`~mimesis.random.Random` instance as the rest of the library.

-    Below you can see examples of valid signatures of field handlers:
+    Valid signatures for field handlers:

     - ``field_handler(random, **kwargs)``
     - ``field_handler(random, a=None, b=None, c=None, **kwargs)``
     - ``field_handler(random, **{a: None, b: None, c: None})``

-    The **main thing** is that the first argument must be positional (a random instance), and the rest must be **keyword arguments**.
+    The key requirement is that the first argument must be positional (a random instance), and the rest must be **keyword arguments**.

 Register Field Handler
 ~~~~~~~~~~~~~~~~~~~~~~

 Suppose you want to create a field that returns a random value from a list of values.
-First, you need to
+First, create
-create a callable object that handles field.
+a callable object that handles the field.
 Let's call it ``my_field``.

 .. code-block:: python